Sage-Bionetworks/sage-monorepo/docs/create-a-new-component.md

 NOTE: The "dryRun" flag means no changes were made.
 ```

+> **Note**: notice that the command above is using `dry-run`.
+Again, this is just to ensure
+> that the new entities will be created in the right folder.
+If everything looks correct,
+> remove the flag to actually create the new component.

 To directly create the files into the parent folder, use `--flat` in the command: